labgrid-project/labgrid/doc/configuration.rst

 The example describes the coil with the address 1 on the ModbusTCP device `192.168.23.42`.

+Arguments:
   - host (str): hostname of the Modbus TCP server e.g. "192.168.23.42:502"
   - coil (int): index of the coil e.g. 3
   - invert (bool, default=False): whether the logic level is inverted (active-low)

 Used by:
   - `ModbusCoilDriver`_